60+ Creative Virtual Fundraising Ideas for Nonprofit Events to Bring Your Community Together Online While Raising Vital Funds

 It's not the biggest earner, but it's a great way to bring the community together and show that you care.

 Virtual sales simply involve selling merchandise online.
-It’s not new or clever, but it's certainly effective — especially if you know how to spread the word through social media or other kinds of marketing campaigns.
-Here are a few popular sales categories.
+It’s not a new concept but it's certainly an effective one — especially if you know how to spread the word through social media or other kinds of marketing campaigns.
+And don’t forget, not every great virtual event fits perfectly into a nice neat category.
+So along with a few popular sales categories, we’ve also finished off with some unique ideas that we couldn’t miss out.

 Once you have a line of merchandise ready to sell, consider running a discount sale from time to time with flash offers that only last for an hour or two.
-It’s a great way to attract interest, and it's not shady if it’s all for a good cause.
+It’s a great way to attract fast interest in your good cause.
+A great way to market this is through email newsletters where you can even include a link to make purchases or additional donations.

 - Virtual workshop